CtrlK

 Progressive Disclosure

-The content is well-structured with clear sections (Principles vs Workflow), but everything is inline in a single file.
-The fix rules by category section is fairly lengthy and could benefit from being split out or referenced.
-However, for a skill of this size (~100 lines), it's borderline acceptable.
+The content is well-organized with clear sections (Principles vs Workflow), but everything is inline in a single file.
+The failure taxonomy, fix rules, and workflow could benefit from being split—the Principles section alone is substantial.
+However, the total length is manageable and the structure is clear enough that this is a minor issue.

 2 / 3